hnakae/go-club/_posts/attack.md

 ---

-## Basic Concepts of Go #4: Attack

----
+## Intro

 What do you think are the basics of attack?

 Perhaps it's capturing your opponent's stones?

 Or maybe it's taking away the opponent's base and eye-space?

 If these were the first things that came to mind, unfortunately, there's a high chance that you attack your opponent's stones only to ironically receive more damage than you dealt.

+Many players see a weak group and immediately take the base and chase the group around in an attempt to kill it, but this is not what a successful attack looks like.

+---

+## What is a successful attack?

+---

-Of course, depending on the game, there are situations where you have to capture your opponent's stones and situations where you have to take away the opponent's base and eye-space, but the basics of attack are simply:
+Of course, depending on the game, there are situations where you have to capture your opponent's stones and situations where you have to take away the opponent's base and eye-space, but the basic way to perform a successful attack is:

-To know the joy of making your opponent play a painful move.
+_"To know the joy of making your opponent play a painful move."_

 You may think I'm a sadist, but when it comes to attack, knowing the joy of making your opponent play painful moves is significantly more important than capturing your opponent's stones.

-Many kyu players see a weak group and immediately take the base and chase the group around, but this is not an attack.

-If you surround the group instead and force them to live, then this would be a legitimate attack.

 What I mean is, it's not 'taking away the base of a group = an attack', but rather 'making your opponent play a low-value move = an attack'.
-To rephrase, an attack is when you make your opponent play a low-value move.
+To rephrase, _an attack is when you make your opponent play a low-value move._

-So, surrounding your opponent's stones to force them to live small is the important thing in an attack.
+So, _surrounding your opponent's stones to force them to live small_ is the important thing in an attack.
 By trapping your opponent inside and forcing them to play a painfully low-value move, you have succeeded in attacking.

-Let's look at an example.
+---

+Example:

+_Black to Play_

 ![image info](/assets/blog/theory4/1.PNG)

 Take a look at the situation in the top right corner.
 Here, if white plays the first move, white can make two eyes and live.

 ---

+The Mistake:

 ![image info](/assets/blog/theory4/2.PNG)